StuartBarnum/Detroit-Demolitions/README.md

 Further constructions of models, including decision trees, logistic regression models, support vector machines, adaboost models, and random forest models, can be seen at https://stuartbarnum.github.io/Detroit-Demolitions/Detroit_models_from_tallies.html.

+A final report, on the success of my models and a few other interesting aspects, may be found at https://stuartbarnum.github.io/Detroit-Demolitions/Detriot_Report.html.